Brevan Howard: Corporate affairs

-Brevan Howard describes itself as a "global alternative asset manager" and maintains offices in London, Geneva, St. Helier, Hong Kong, Tel Aviv, Washington and New York.
-The company employs more than 430 people worldwide with 28 employees in its New York office and more than 40 employees at its offices located on the island of Jersey.
+Brevan Howard describes itself as a "global alternative asset manager" and maintains offices in London, Geneva, St. Helier, Hong Kong, Singapore, Abu Dhabi, Austin and New York.
+The company employs more than 1000 people worldwide and more than 40 employees at its offices located on the island of Jersey.
 Eighty of its employees are traders that receive commissions equal to "11% to 17% of gains."
 This segment of the employee base includes 15 traders who work at the company's Ramat Gan, Israel office with 38 traders being added to the "global team" of employees in 2012.
 Geraldine Sundstrom, joined the company in 2007 and was the portfolio manager for the Brevan Howard Emerging Markets Strategies Master Fund Limited.
 Sundstrom left the company in 2014 when the fund she managed was shut down.

 The company operated offices in Singapore from 2007 to 2014.

 Brevan Howard has made a variety of philanthropic contributions to the Imperial College Business School (ICBS).
 The company donated £20.1m over eight years to fund a financial economics research centre.
 As of 2013 the firm had donated £1.5m to ICBS's, Alan Howard Scholarships for Energy Futures.
 In 2012, BrevanHoward pledged a £250,000 donation to the ARK Bentworth PrimaryAcademy.